-The Piazza Spagna is one of the most magical places in all of Rome, in its surroundings are the most significant sites such as monuments.
-In addition, it has restaurants that offer the typical food of the place and other dishes that will delight your palate.
+The Piazza Spagna is one of the most magical places in Rome, in its surroundings are the most significant sites such as monuments.
+In addition, it has restaurants that offer typical local foods and other dishes that will delight your palate.
 Undoubtedly, a must for your list of things to see and do in Rome.

 In this article I will tell you everything you have to see to enjoy all the charm of the place, knowing each enclave without having to overlook any.

-1. Take a tour of Piazza di Spagna
+1. Take a tour of the Spanish Steps

 - Via del Condotti